7 Ways to Get a Head Start on Your College Apps This Summer

 Applying early decision is one way to indicate your interest in a college, and at some schools, applying early might increase your chances of admission.
 Find out which colleges offer early admission options, know what the requirements and restrictions are of applying early, including when the early admission deadline is, and plan accordingly.
 For more information about early decision and early action programs, and the pros and cons of applying early, see What is Early Admission?

-You’ll want to give yourself as much time as possible to craft a thoughtful personal statement and write any supplemental essays required by the colleges to which you are applying.
-Summer break, when you are free from the distractions of school, can be an ideal time to start — and even finish — your essay.
+You’ll want to give yourself as much time as possible to craft a thoughtful personal statement and/or essay(s).
+Summer break, when you are free from the distractions of school, can be an ideal time to start – and even finish – your essay(s).

 The Common Application and the Coalition Application, as well as some colleges, publish their essay prompts in the spring or summer prior to senior year.
 Take advantage of any free time you have over the summer to explore the prompts, brainstorm different approaches, and write first and second drafts.
 For essay writing tips, see 6 Steps to Start Your College Essay.